Frequently Asked Questions - Carpet

 For individuals with allergies, synthetic fiber carpeting is a great flooring choice.

 - VOC - Stands for Volatile Organic Compounds, which are chemicals that have high vapor pressure in ordinary room temperatures.

 - IAQ - Stands for Indoor Air Quality, which refers to the air quality within a structure and how it relates to the health of its inhabitants.

 These are both crucial factors to consider when purchasing carpet for your home.
 Ideally, the lowest VOC-emitting carpet options are best for your family's health and your home's indoor air quality.

-Green Label Plus is a testing program that identifies carpeting materials with very low VOC emissions to help improve the indoor air quality of the carpet buyer.
+Green Label Plus is a testing program that identifies carpeting materials with very low VOC emissions to help improve the indoor air quality of the buyer's home.

 Green Label Plus is simply a grade that lets you know as the buyer, that a specific carpeting material is safe and preferred for indoor air quality.